Kevin Curran (footballer, born 1920): Football

 He resigned as captain after two seasons, he accepted an offer to captain-coach the Sandhurst Football Club in Bendigo at the beginning of 1952.
-He was the Bendigo league’s best and fairest (Michelsen Medal) in his first season.
+He won the Bendigo league’s best and fairest (Michelsen Medal) in his first season.

+War service

+Curran enlisted in the Australian Army on 23 July 1940.
+He served in the 2/2nd Commando Squadron (Australia) in East Timor, New Britain and New Guinea, being Mentioned in Despatches for exceptional service in the field in the South West Pacific–in one incident killing five Japanese soldiers with his bayonet when his unit had been cut off from other Allied forces.
+He had been promoted to Lieutenant by the time he finished his service in 1945.

+Later life

-He became a publican and ran the Fleece Inn Hotel in Bendigo.
+Curran subsequently became a publican and ran the Fleece Inn Hotel in Bendigo.
 He helped recruit local Bendigo boys Graham Arthur, Brendan Edwards and Des Dickson to Hawthorn.
-Curran himself signed Edwards after two officials made the mistake of calling in at Curran’s hotel and asking for direction to Edward's place, Curran gave them bad directions then he rushed off and signed the schoolboy.
+Curran himself signed Edwards after two officials made the mistake of calling in at Curran’s hotel and asking for direction to Edward's place, Curran gave them bad directions then he rushed off and signed Edwards to Hawthorn.

+Kevin Curran died on 20 April 1978 at Fitzroy.